Practical tips to help you improve your credit score and repair your financial history.

 Your credit file is a detailed record of your financial history and is used by lenders to judge your ability to manage loans and repayments.
 Your file contains your personal information as well as any details of loans and credit cards you have held.
 This includes utility accounts and store cards.

 Don't know your credit score?
-You can order a free copy of your credit report and you will receive it within 10 business days.
-You can also pay a fee to receive it online within 24 hours.
+You can order a free copy of your credit score through finder and you will receive it instantly in your dashboard.

 Lenders know your credit score, so why shouldn't you?